-- In the Environmental Documents subsection of the Environmental Tab, applicants can upload environmental documents, including EQs as part of the application. - Applicants can view, download, delete, and replace all documents previously uploaded within the Environmental sections. - RUS cannot retrieve deleted environmental documents for an applicant.
-This action cannot be reversed. - Applicants should complete the Construction Map, the Site/Route descriptions and the EQs before uploading environmental documents. - While a survey is not required prior to submission, a desktop review of the proposed routes may be appropriate if you are confident that Section 106 consultation will likely occur.
+- In the Environmental Documents subsection of the Environmental Tab, applicants can upload environmental documents, including EQs as part of the application. - Applicants can view, download, delete, and replace all documents previously uploaded within the Environmental sections. - Applicants should complete the Construction Map, the Site/Route descriptions and the EQs before uploading environmental documents. - While a survey is not required prior to submission, a desktop review of the proposed routes may be appropriate if you are confident that Section 106 consultation will likely occur.

-Environmental Tab - Environmental Documents (continued)
+Environmental Tab - Additional Environmental Documents